dcuartielles/bash_site/BUILD.md

 Prior to creating a course, you need to define the templates you will be using.
 The call for the template generation goes as follows:

-./create_templates.sh config config templates.csv
+`./create_templates.sh config config templates.csv`

 and you have to call it inside the *build* folder.
 It will create a series of subfolders inside the *config* folder.
 First it will try to create *config* folder itself; this is done to allow testing the script.
 Next it will create a subfolder called *templates*.
-Inside that one, it will create a folder called *exercises*, and inside that one, it will create one subfolder for each locale such as *en*, *es*, etc.
+Inside that one, it will create a folder called *pages*, and inside that one, it will create one subfolder for each locale such as *en*, *es*, etc.

 The different templates can be defined in the *CSV* file *templates.csv*.
-Creating a new template structure and thus a new course for a new translation is as easy as adding a new record to the file.
+Creating a new template structure and thus a new site for a new translation is as easy as adding a new record to the file for each template design.

+## Create the site's scaffolding

+You will create a site by calling the *empty_site.sh* script as follows:

+`./empty_site.sh . config templates.csv en`

+which will create a series of subfolders inside the *config* folder.
+It will create a folder called *site*, with subfolder *pages*.
+Inside *pages* the system will create a folder for the locale, in the example *en*.
+That final folder will contain the *pages.csv* file which is the output of this script.

+This file will contain the information about the default templates used in the header.
+The *header* is contained in the first three rows of the *CSV* file.

+## Edit the pages file

+You need to add your content to the *en/pages.csv* file.
+Make sure you include the properties needed for each type of content.

-## Build the course
+## Build the site

-Once the templates have been created, build the basic structure of the course by simply calling:
+Once the templates have been created, render the markdown of the site by simply calling:

-./render_course.sh en .. config exercises.csv
+`./render_site.sh en .. config pages.csv`

 inside the *build* folder.
-It will create all of the folders, *MD*, and *INO* files based on templates.
-From there you will have to add your own content.
+It will create all of the folders, *MD*, and code files based on templates.
+From there you will have the opportunity of modifying the content once more.
 Use the editor of your choice.

-*(Note: the rendering script has been completely reworked as of 20210115, it used to be ./create_folders.sh en .. config exercises.csv)*

-The parameters for the *render_course.sh* script are:
+The parameters for the *render_site.sh* script are:

 * locale: en, es, etc.
 * name of the folder with templates and the like, typically *config*